ishaan-gupta1/Chess/README.md

 # Chess
-Chess app made in C++, decided to thug it all in one .cpp file, uses FEN to create boards.
+Chess app made in C++ using raylib, decided to thug it all in one .cpp file, uses FEN to create boards.

 Coded in Microsoft Visual Studio 2026.